Stanford Colloquium on Dance Studies 2017 – 2018

 Spring Quarter 2018: Ida Meftahi, Visiting Assistant Professor, University of Maryland

-Ida Meftahi currently holds a Visiting Assistant Professorship in contemporary Iranian culture and society at the Roshan Institute for Persian Studies, University of Maryland.
+Ida Meftahi is a Visiting Assistant Professor of contemporary Iranian culture and society at the Roshan Institute for Persian Studies, University of Maryland.
 She completed her doctoral studies at the University of Toronto’s Department of Near and Middle Eastern Civilizations and was a postdoctoral fellow at the Institute for the Arts and Humanities at Pennsylvania State University.
-Her first book, Gender and Dance in Modern Iran: Biopolitics on Stage was published in Spring 2016 (Routledge Iranian Studies Series).
-Offering a novel approach to corporeality in twentieth-century Iran, Dr. Meftahi’s historical research intersects with studies of gender, urbanism, performance, cinema, and political economy of public entertainment.
-In addition to teaching interdisciplinary courses on Modern Iran, she is the director of the Lalehzar Digital Project, a component of the Roshan Initiative for Digital Humanities, as well as faculty advisor for Roshangar: Roshan Undergraduate Journal for Persian Studies.
+Her first book, Gender and Dance in Modern Iran: Biopolitics on Stage was released in Spring 2016 (Routledge Iranian Studies Series).
+Offering a novel approach to corporeality in twentieth-century Iran, Meftahi’s historiographical analysis encompasses gender, urbanism, performance, cinema, and political economy of public entertainment.
+Her research has also appeared in Muslim Rap, Halal Soaps, and Revolutionary Theater: Artistic Developments in the Muslim Cultural Sphere (2011), Islam and Popular Arts (2016), Oxford Handbook of Dance and Ethnicity (2016), IranNameh (2016), International Journal of Middle East Studies (2016), and Clio.
+Femmes, Genre, Histoire (forthcoming, 2017).
+She is currently working on her second manuscript, a spatial humanities reading of Tehran’s historic entertainment district, while directing the Lalehzar Digital Project, a component of the Roshan Initiative for Digital Humanities.

 Stanford Colloquium on Dance Studies 2017 – 2018 is curated around the theme of “Mediations of Movement: Theorizing Dance on Screen.”
 All events are FREE and OPEN TO THE PUBLIC.
 For any accessibility needs, please contact Heather Rastovac Akbarzadeh: email@example.com.